Branded QR Code Generator

 3

 Error correction lets the QR survive damage, smudges, or a centered logo.
-Level H recovers up to 30% of the code, which is what makes branded designs possible.
+Every QRKit code is generated at level Q, which recovers roughly a quarter of the symbol — there is no dial to turn up.

 4